RimantasGalvonas/Arma-3-AI-vs-AI-Battle-Scenario-Template/README.md

 - Waypoints for infantry units are placed in a way that prefers moving between and attacking from areas with cover.
 - Works on all levels of command: you can play as a simple soldier, a squad leader or a battlefield commander.
 - Colored grid on the map showing the approximate location of enemies.
-- Dynamic mission location - select the mission location on start.
+- Dynamic mission area - select the mission location on start.
 - Works from small scale engagements to battles spanning across the entire map.
 - Suitable both for singleplayer and multiplayer scenarios.